Skip Navigation

 Working with Treasury to set up G-Invoicing

-You don't need a formal agreement with Treasury for G-Invoicing.
+There will be no formal agreement with Treasury for working in G-Invoicing.

 However, we will give you a System Enrollment Form to help both your agency and Fiscal Service by: